mcdonaldcm7/alx-low_level_programming/0x02-functions_nested_loops/README.md

   3-islower.c: This program checks if the character given is a lowercase characters and then returns and integer based on the result of the check.

   4-isalpha.c: This program checks if the character given is an alphabet an returns an integer based on the result of the check.

+  5-sign: This program prints the sign of the given numberand returns a number depending on the sign of the number.